Alexandra Owens

 Owns the full surface where AI-produced creative meets the customer: CMS architecture, homepage systems, and content deployment across Contentful and Shopify.

 Years of photo editing and retouching taught me that precision is a form of care.
 You learn to see what light actually does, what a surface really looks like, when a scale relationship is wrong.
-That same attention now applies to AI systems, DAM architecture, and production pipelines, anywhere that quality needs to survive volume.
+That same attention now applies to AI systems, DAM architecture, and production pipelines, anywhere quality needs to survive volume.

 ContactLinkedIn